Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 192.  ### Question192
 What is the ATDD?

-- [x] Using Acceptance Tests to define requirements specified by the customer and market
+- [x] Using Acceptance Tests to define requirements specified by the customer and market.
-- [ ] Using advanced Integration Test to develop quality Product
+- [ ] Using advanced Integration Test to develop quality Product.
-- [ ] Using approved tests by Product Owner in TDD
+- [ ] Using approved tests by Product Owner in TDD.
-- [ ] Using Unit Tests to define requirements specified by the customer and market
+- [ ] Using Unit Tests to define requirements specified by the customer and market.

 _[⬆ Back to Top](#table-of-contents)_